From 2022 onward, individuals travelling to the Schengen Area on a Mexican passport will be required to obtain an ETIAS for Mexican Citizens.

 - A valid email address — all communication regarding the ETIAS applicant’s application status will be sent via email, including updates on application processing, the final decision on whether the application has been accepted or rejected, and any appeals of that decision

-ETIAS Application for Mexican Citizens
+ETIAS application for Mexican citizens

-In order to complete the ETIAS Application for Mexican Citizens, travelers must fill in and submit an online application form which will be reviewed by European authorities and checked against relevant European security databases.
+In order to complete the ETIAS Application for Mexican Citizens, travellers must fill in and submit an online application form which will be reviewed by European authorities and checked against relevant European security databases.

 While this application process should only take around ten minutes, applicants are still advised to thoroughly review the information they have provided before submitting their application.
 This is because any kind of error on the application form may result in a processing delay or in the application being refused outright.